forkjoseph/EECS589/README.md

 databases, distributed systems, and networking).

 ### Textbook
 This course has no textbook.
+The class will select and discuss recent papers from the networking literature in order to understand trends in networking research.
+Students will select papers,
-We will read recent papers from SIGCOMM 2018, Mobicom 2018, and NSDI 2019 to understand trends in networking research.
-If you can't find any interesting papers there, try older (but still recent) SIGCOMM conferences, or perhaps IMC.
+focusing primarily on SIGCOMM 2018 but also including Mobicom 2018, and NSDI 2019, and lead discussions.
+If you can't find any interesting papers there, try older (but still recent) SIGCOMM conferences, IMC, or [SIGCOMM Test-of-Time papers](https://www.sigcomm.org/awards/test-of-time-paper-award).

 ## Tentative Schedule and Reading List
 Papers to be selected from but not limited to: